ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 EntityDomainName ::= [ [ ResourceID ] '.' ] EntityDomainType
 ```

-This document distinguish two types of entity domains: resource-specific entity
+This document distinguish three types of entity domains: resource-specific
-domains and aggregated entity domains.
-Their entity domain names are derived as
+entity domains, self-defined entity domain and aggregated entity domains.
+Their
-follows.
+entity domain names are derived as follows.

 Each ALTO information resource MAY define a resource-specific entity domain
 (which could be empty) in a given entity domain type.
 A resource-specific entity